LiewLi/liewli.io/qml_build_cross_platform_ui_in_declarative_way.md

 ## Background

 In last article, I have shown how we can build cross platform GUI application with Qt widgets using model/view pattern.
 Actually we can also build GUI apps with QML,  QML combines usage of JavaScript and JSON-like DSL to build ui in declarative manner.
-In this article, I will build a ***TODO List*** app with QML and trying to do a comparison between ***Widgets*** and ***QML***.
+In this article, I will build a ***TODO List*** app with QML and try to do a comparison between ***Widgets*** and ***QML***.
 The final app I built with QML:

 <img src="./qml.jpg" width="375">